bmun/huxley/LEARN_HUXLEY_TUTORIAL.md

 #### Step 6

 Play around with the admin panel.
-Add committees and delegates and whatnot, see how you can give them rooms and assign seats.
+Sign up as an advisor, then add committees and delegates and see how you can give them rooms and assign seats.

 #### Step 7